sonic-pi-net/sonic-pi/etc/doc/tutorial/A.05-acid-bass.md

 For each standard envelope opt, there's a `cutoff_` equivalent opt in the `:tb303` synth.
 So, to change the cutoff attack time we can use the `cutoff_attack:` opt.
 Copy the code above into an empty buffer and hit Run.
-You'll hear a crazy sound warble in and out.
+You'll hear a strange sound warble in and out.
 Now start to play.
 Try changing the `cutoff_attack:` time to `1` and then `0.5`.
 Now try `8`.

 Notice that I've passed everything through a `:reverb` FX for extra